Leopoldo Fernández Pujals

-Leopoldo Fernández Pujals, (born March 12, 1947) is a Spanish-American businessman of Cuban origin.
+Leopoldo Fernández Pujals, born on March 12, 1947, is a Cuban-born Spanish-American businessman.”

 Biography

 Leopoldo Fernández Pujals was born in Cuba to an affluent Spanish family.
 His Catalan mother was an architect and his Asturian father was a notary.
 One year after the Cuban Revolution, when Leopoldo was 13 years old, his family went into exile in Miami.
 In 1968, he enlisted in the Marines at the officer school of Fort Belvoir in Virginia.
 He ranked first in his class, later becoming an instructor.
 He fought in the Vietnam War, from which he returned to the United States with a medal and captain's bars.

 He studied finance and went to work at the multinational Procter & Gamble.
 He later moved to Johnson & Johnson in 1981.
 Six years later he opened a pizzeria on Monforte de Lemos street in El Barrio del Pilar, Madrid, where he kneaded pasta and gave it to the children in the neighborhood.
 In the mornings, Leopoldo went to work at Johnson & Johnson in a suit and tie; in the afternoon, he put on his apron and made pizzas until the early hours of the morning, including weekends.
 He then set up Pizzaphone, which later became Telepizza.
 In 1993, it had 100 stores in Spain, which grew to 150 a year later and 204 the following year.